odemolliens/ODCoreGraphics/README.rst

 What is it?
 ===========

-This is a demo project (unfinished) to explore how to play with QuartzCore more easily
+This is a demo project (unfinished) to explore how to play with CoreGraphics more easily

 /!\ Launch project on iPad to look result /!\